-No one likes run-ins with police, whether for DUI or questions in a criminals case of any kind.
-You have responsibilities and rights, regardless of the crime being investigated.
+No one likes talking to police, whether they are being pulled over for DUI or being questioned as a witness in a criminal defense case.
+You have rights and responsibilities, all the time.
 It's important to get a lawyer on your side.

-It's wise to know your rights, but you should realize that usually the cops aren't out to get you.
-Most are good men and women, and causing trouble is most likely to hurt you in the end.
-You probably don't want to make cops feel like your enemies.
-This is an additional reason to work with an attorney such as the expert counsel at family law attorney Henderson NV on your team, especially for interrogation.
-Your lawyer can advise you on when you should speak up with information and when to keep quiet.
+It's good to know your rights, but you should realize that usually the officers aren't out to get you.
+Most are good men and women, and causing an issue is most likely to trouble you in the end.
+You don't want to make cops feel like you're against them.
+This is another reason to hire an attorney such as the expert lawyer at criminal defense lawyer Bridgeport, TX on your team, especially after being arrested.
+Your lawyer can tell you when you should give information and when to shut your mouth.

 You don't have to give permission to look through your house or car.
 Probable cause, defined in a simple way, is a reasonable belief that a crime has been committed.
 It's more complicated in reality, though.
 It's usually best to not give permission.